j1nxie/resume/data.typ

 #let selftitle = [ Self Introduction ]
 #let self = [
   Passionate developer with interests in web technologies, video games design and operating systems.
 Always looking to learn and develop new skills to improve myself and empower projects.
 Writes and maintains open source projects.
-Has worked with Rust for about 2 years, and TypeScript/JavaScript for about a year.
+Has worked with Rust for about 2.5 years, and TypeScript/JavaScript for about 1.5 years.
 ]

 #let edutitle = [ Education ]